Faculty Members

 Digital humanities: utilizing computing in the pursuit of humanities research

 I aim to empirically clarify the structures by which musical phenomena spreads and changes from a quantitative viewpoint.
-In concrete, developing technology that supports discoveries and analogies about the characteristics and effect relationships hidden in culture, and creating structures that allow us to understand phenomena that are behind the data.
-The knowledge and methodologies I provide to carry out each project are not limited to music or classics: they are highly versatile and can be applied to other fields, such as fine arts, iconography, social sciences and geopolitics.
+I utilize concrete, developing technology that supports discoveries and analogies about the characteristics and effect relationships hidden in culture, and create structures that allow us to understand phenomena that are behind the data.
+The knowledge and methodologies I provide to carry out each project are not limited to music or classics: they are highly versatile and can be applied to other fields, such as fine arts, iconography, social sciences, and geopolitics.

 NAKANISHI Yoshinori